Directed by: Quentin Tarantino || Produced by: Lawrence Bender

-Aside from the obvious — a fantastic acting effort from a brilliant ensemble cast (including Lucy Liu’s and Vivica A. Fox’s only noteworthy career performances) and a deep yet straightforward script — Kill Bill features Tarantino’s best direction yet.
+Aside from the obvious — a fantastic acting effort from a brilliant ensemble cast (including Lucy Liu’s and Vivica A. Fox’s lone noteworthy career performances) and a deep yet straightforward script — Kill Bill features Tarantino’s best direction yet.
 Not only is his action-choreography at its height here, his use of music, blocking, and animation are excellent.
 This film also demonstrates some of the most efficient storytelling techniques I’ve seen in cinema, whipping lightning fast yet necessary and effective backstories and flashbacks in ways that flesh out the narrative and its characters, yet keeping things skipping along at a brisk pace.
 KB feels like it was ripped from the pages of a hard-boiled anime graphic novel, but also contains all the elements of a typical Tarantino feature: A non-linear story, spaghetti western standoffs and motifs, grindhouse gore, and a smarmy, cocksure sense of humor.

 Tarantino’s humongous success in the movie business is one of best arguments for genre film as “high art” and the aestheticization of violence in cinema, and KB is his own best example of that.
 The narrative, emotional, and cinematic potency of KB proves filmmaking is not about what you film, but how you film it.
 This film boasts numerous sequences, plot-devices, and minor characters that are ridiculous at face-value or sound comical when described, but within Tarantino’s bizarre, charismatic, suave, enigmatic style, he transforms them all into meaningful cinematic experiences.
 More than perhaps any other picture in the auteur’s filmmography, KB’s two-part samurai epic is the purest, most unapologetic distillation of Tarantino’s genre-blending, tonal metamorphosis.

 Any story or idea can be interesting or “artistic” — it just depends on how it’s done!
 Substance can feed into style, and vice-versa.
 Kill Bill demonstrates as much as any high-profile genre picture that action and movement are inherent to the motion-picture (re: motion), and that a silly Caucasian girl who tries to play with Samurai swords is as highbrow and “high-art” as the quiet, low-key Tokyo Story (1953).